 Kadyrov announced the move Sunday on Telegram, TASS reported.

-“It can be said already now that Wagner has indisputably proved its effectiveness in military terms and has drawn a line under speculations about the its expediency,” Kadyrov wrote.
+“It can be said already now that Wagner has indisputably proved its effectiveness in military terms and has drawn a line under speculations about its expediency,” Kadyrov wrote.
 “No doubt, such professional units are necessary and needed.
 That is why I plan, when I finish my career in state service, to provide competition to our dear brother Yevgeny Prigozhin and set up a private military company.”

 READ MORE about Ramzan Kadyrov.